 The film industry is distinctly lacking in black female directors.
 Fortunately, we have Ava DuVernay, who's one of the very few working black female directors today.

-DuVernay created the brutal–yet-poignant miniseries When They See Us in 2019 (currently available on Netflix), but before that, she received immense praise for her historical drama Selma, starring David Oyelowo as Dr. Martin Luther King Jr.
+DuVernay created the brutal–yet-poignant miniseries When They See Us in 2019, but before that, she received immense praise for her historical drama Selma, starring David Oyelowo as Dr. Martin Luther King Jr.

 We've all heard the name, but DuVernay educates us with a deeper look into the 1965 voting rights marches from Selma to Montgomery, Alabama.
 When four black girls are killed by a bomb planted by the KKK, King is determined to have black voting rights unencumbered.